-In the markets in which our Casualty and Specialty segment operates, we continue to expect casualty insurance and reinsurance capacity to remain abundant during 2017, notwithstanding events such as the Ogden Rate change and the relatively high level of specialty industry loss events in recent periods.
-Leading global intermediaries and other sources have generally reported that the U.S. casualty reinsurance market overall continues to reflect a soft pricing environment and we believe that prevailing terms and conditions in the casualty market are such that many programs and treaties do not meet our pricing standards.
-However, we also believe that pockets of niche or specialty casualty lines may provide more attractive opportunities for stronger or well-positioned reinsurers and that we are well positioned to compete for business we do find attractive, with strong ratings, an expanded product offering, and increased U.S. market presence.
+In the markets in which our Casualty and Specialty segment operates, we continue to expect casualty insurance and reinsurance capacity to remain abundant during 2018, notwithstanding events such as the Ogden Rate change and the relatively high level of specialty industry loss events in recent periods.
+In recent periods, the U.S. casualty reinsurance market overall has continued to reflect a soft pricing environment and we assessed that many programs and treaties did not meet our pricing standards.
+In the near term, we now anticipate that terms and conditions in respect of lines business affected by the large catastrophe events of the third quarter of 2017 should improve and that other areas of the casualty and specialty may show positive adjustments.
+Moreover, we continue to believe that pockets of niche or specialty casualty lines may provide attractive opportunities for stronger or well-positioned reinsurers and that we are well positioned to compete for business we do find attractive given our strong ratings, expanded product offerings, and increased U.S. market presence.
 For example, market demand for protection in financial lines, particularly in respect of mortgage reinsurance, has grown in recent periods, contributing to our recent specialty and casualty growth.

-However, we cannot assure that these dynamics will continue or that any overall market increase in demand will indeed materialize.
-Specific renewal terms vary widely by insured account and our ability to shape our portfolio to improve its risk and return characteristics as estimated by us is subject to a range of competitive and commercial factors.
-Furthermore, we intend to seek to maintain strong underwriting discipline and in light of prevailing market conditions cannot provide assurance we will succeed in growing or maintaining our current combined in-force book of business.
+However, specific renewal terms vary widely by insured account and our ability to shape our portfolio to improve its risk and return characteristics as estimated by us is subject to a range of competitive and commercial factors.
+We cannot assure you that these positive dynamics will manifest, that any overall market increase in demand will materialize or that we will participate fully in positive changes if they do occur.
+We intend to seek to maintain strong underwriting discipline and, in light of prevailing market conditions, cannot provide assurance that we will succeed in growing or maintaining our current combined in-force book of business.